isomerpages/nlb-biblioasia/_oct-2006/A Brief History of Woodcuts in Singapore.md

 <b>1957:</b>    British book design exhibition at the library<br>
 <b>1961:</b>    "Know Our Singapore" photography exhibition sponsored by the Southeast Asia Photographic Society<br>
 	                          A centenary exhibition of paintings by Rabrindranath Tagore, organised by the Commissio of India
-<b>1962:</b> 	  Exhibit of 33 Japanese children's paintings organised by the rotary clubs of Singapore and Nagasaki
+<b>1962:</b> 	  Exhibit of 33 Japanese children's paintings organised by the rotary clubs of Singapore and Nagasaki<br>
+<b>1963:</b>    "Visionary Architecture and Housing in Singapore"<br>
+                             14th Singapore International Salon of Pohotography